 8 TIPS TO STAYING INJURY-FREE DURING MARATHON TRAINING

 Marathon training is tough, especially as your long runs get longer, so the last thing you want is a running injury slowing you down.
-Women's Running Editor-at-Large, Christina Macdonald, shares her top tips for how to keep running injury free
+In this blog, we share our top tips for how to keep running injury free.

 1 - Stick to Your Plan